joselimajr/SpotiDownloader/CLI/CLI.md

 4. The script will download the tracks, saving them as MP3 files in the appropriate folders
 5. Metadata and cover art are automatically added to the downloaded files

+## Download Methods
+- **SpotifyDown (320 kbps)**
+  - Higher quality audio
+  - Downloads may take a little longer

+- **Yank (128 kbps)**
+  - Lower quality audio
+  - Faster downloads
+  - Alternative source if SpotifyDown fails

+## Contributing

+Feel free to fork this repository and submit pull requests.
+You can also open issues for bugs or feature requests.

+## Legal Notice

+This tool is for educational purposes only.
+Please respect copyright laws and Spotify's terms of service.
+Support artists by using official platforms to purchase their music.

 ## Disclaimer

-This tool is for educational purposes only.
-Please respect copyright laws and use responsibly.
+This project is not affiliated with, maintained, authorized, endorsed, or sponsored by Spotify or any of its affiliates.